informalsystems/vdd/fastsync/fastsync.md

     h.Time + trustingPeriod)*.

 #### **[TMBC-CorrFull]**:
-Every correct Tendermint full node locally stores a prefix of the current list of headers from [**[TMBC-SEQ]**](TMBC-SEQ-link).
+Every correct full node locally stores a prefix of the current list of headers from [**[TMBC-SEQ]**](TMBC-SEQ-link).